Health Care Provider Rights and Responsibilities

 Provide Patients With Instructions on How to Determine Physicians" Health Plan Participation.
 Provide patients or prospective patients with information as to how to timely determine the health plans participated in by physicians who are reasonably anticipated to provide services to the patient at the hospital and who are employees of the hospital or contracted by the hospital to provide services including anesthesiology, pathology and radiology.

-Independent Dispute Resolution (IDR).
-You have a right to IDR to dispute a health plan payment for emergency physician services or for a surprise bill.
-See The Independent Dispute Resolution Process.
+Independent Dispute Resolution (IDR) for Emergency Services.
+You have a right to IDR to dispute a health plan payment for emergency services, including payment for inpatient physician and hospital services following an emergency room visit.

 - Log onto the DFS portal to obtain a tracking number;

 - Complete the IDR Provider and Insurer Application; AND

 - Send the application to the assigned Independent Dispute Resolution entity.